domomm/dndNotes/The Moon's Rest/notes/sesh 11.md

 Apparently this guy is trouble according to Occi.

-I got a lotus-ish mask.
-NOT GOOD! killed Apache with it.
+I got a lotus-ish mask for the thingy.